Benedwe/QuoteCrafter/Aptoide_Deployment_Guide.md

 App Features:
 -------------
-- Random motivational quotes display
+- Random motivational quotes display from both predefined and user-created quotes
-- Custom quote submission
+- Custom quote creation that is shared with other users on the same device
 - Favorites management with AsyncStorage
 - Dark/light theme toggle